Wiki · Individual Player · Last reviewed June 19, 2026

 This is why LangChain emphasizes traces.
 A trace records what the agent saw, which calls it made, what tool outputs returned, and how the run unfolded.
 In a single prompt-response application, the input may be easy to reconstruct.
 In a long-running agent, the context at step fourteen may depend on thirteen previous decisions, searches, files, and tool outputs.

 Chase's agent-engineering frame turns debugging from "read the code" into "inspect the run."
 It also makes evaluation and observability first-class development activities.
-A working demo is not enough; a production agent needs traces, tests, datasets, feedback loops, human review, permission boundaries, rollback paths, and continuous measurement.
+A working demo is not enough; a production agent needs traces, tests, datasets, feedback loops, human review, permission boundaries, sandboxing, rollback paths, and continuous measurement.

 Context and Memory